-At this time, the Name Change cannot be filed in the online portal.
-The Notary will need to print out the Change of Information form that is on our website.
-Along with the amendment form, the notary will need to submit (by mail) a certified copy of a marriage license, divorce decree, or court document concerning a legal name change.
+Along with the amendment form, the notary will need to submit a certified copy of a marriage license, divorce decree, or court document concerning a legal name change.
 A certified copy will include an official seal of the county, many times this is a raised or embossed seal, and will have an original signature of the authorizing county official.
 A plain photocopy of the legal document is not sufficient.
-The Secretary of State's Office will issue a document reflecting the change in the notary's name.
+The Secretary of State's Office will issue a new identification card to the notary, reflecting the change in the notary's name.

-The notary must purchase a new seal of office.
+The notary must purchase a new seal of office that reflects the new name.